Arpit-Sharma-USC/Deep-CNNs-for-Image-Colorization/README.md

         •	After this, I obtained a 2D grid in the network of the shape (1024, 4) (which matches the expected output shape).
 I then decided to add another layer, namely the Activation layer with softmax which helped to choose the highest value out of 4 inputs for each of the 1024 pixels.

         •	After receiving the 1024 output counts, I built a compilation for the model with loss='categorical_crossentropy'.

  The validation set of chosen as 500 of the bird samples, training as 4500 and the test set had 1000 instances.

  # Results

  y_pred = model1.predict_classes(X_test) 1000/1000 [============================>.] - ETA: 0s

 Number of true predictions:  765
 Number of false predictions: 235

- Clearly, the CNN struggles to predic tteh hues of bluw and green.
+ Clearly, the CNN struggles to predic tteh hues of blue and green.
 To put it simply the vibrant and bright colours.
 However, it does a more than a decentjob in colouring subtle colors and darker shades.